s194891/BIMmanager_gr_21/A4/how to create a subrepository in github.md

 # Objective
-Link to other repositories in github by adding a sub repository
+Link to other repositories in GitHub by adding a sub repository

 # Approach
 ## Step 1:
-Create external folder
+Create external folder, see "how to create a new folder in your GitHub repository"

 ## Step 2:
-Open github desktop
+Open GitHub desktop

 ## Step 3:
 Open commando promt